ahmedkheiri/CoSPLib/README.md

 ## Constraints Available

-Users are able to select the constraints to include during the schedule optimisation by assigning a weight value to each constraint (see [Parameters](#parameters)).
+Users are able to select the constraints to include during the schedule optimisation by assigning a weight value to each constraint.
 The following constraints are available to select from:

 - **Presenters' conflicts:** In many conferences, authors are allowed to present more than one submission.
 This is resolved by either scheduling such submissions within the same room of a session or within different sessions (or time slots).
 Users can select between session or time slot level conflict resolution (see [Submissions](#submissions)).